braj011/map-guessing-game-backend/README.md

 - A player guesses the location of the map from the 10 options to the right - the options being London constituencies
 - Points are deducted for incorrect guesses
 - The game ends when a correct guess is made or the timer runs out (at which point the player's score will be 1 if no incorrect guesses have been made)
+- The user may restart the game by clicking anywhere on the main container or pressing any key.
 - The player's final score, rank in the high scores table and surrounding scores are shown at the end of the game
 - On **easy** difficulty the names of train stations, schools, churches and businesses are labelled, and a fairly large area is shown (google zoom level 15).
 The score starts at 1,000 and 100 points are deducated for an incorrect guess
 - On **medium** difficulty the labels are removed.
 Zoom is the same as easy.
 Score starts at 1,500 with 150 points deducted for an incorrect guess